-YSU Police will release important Crime Alerts electronically to other YSU departments for internal distribution to the YSU community using the methods listed.
+Likewise, YSU Police have requested cooperation from local law enforcement by asking to be kept apprised of crimes that warrant a timely warning or an emergency notification.
+YSU Police will release important Crime Alerts electronically to other YSU departments for internal distribution and will distribute bulletins and flyers to the YSU community using the methods listed.
 The variety of distribution methods used depends on the nature of the crime and the threat to the community.

 Advisory/Negli i An advisory to the YSU Campus community that an incident is being responded to by emergency authorities, but is not disruptive to the gible Threat entire campus.
-This could be minor fire emergencies, network outages, minor utility problems, etc. Notification/Method Who Initiates Frequency Area of Interest Notification University Relations Once Significant Incident Notification ncident Notification University Relations/YSUPD Timely Warning to the YSU campus community that certain crimes have occur rred or tips that will aid in the preven tion of similar crimes or Warnings incidents.
+This could be minor fire emergencies, network outages, minor utility problems, etc. Notification/Method Who Initiates Frequency Area of Interest Notification YSUPD Once Significant Incident Notification YSUPD Once Timely Warning to the YSU campus community that certain crimes have occur red or tips that will aid in the preve ention of similar crimes or Warnings incidents.
 Timely Warnings will be sent for all Clery Crimes that occur in the defined Clery Geography.
-See t he Clery Reporting manual for a (Clery) Notification/Method Who Initiates Frequency Notification/Method Timely Warnings/PenguinAlert/Paging Who Initiates YSUPD Command Frequency Once 1 11111 · · · Emergency Timely Warnings/PenguinAlert/Paging YSUPD Command University Relations Once Once Emergency Notification Timely Warnings/PenguinAlert/Paging Timely Warnings/PenguinAlert YSUPD Command University Relations dangerous situation involving an im Once Once mediate threat to the health or Timely Warnings/PenguinAlert/Paging Timely Warnings/PenguinAlert Notification to the campus community that a significant emergency or YSUPD Command University Relations dangerous situation involving an im Once Once mediate threat to the health or Notification Timely Warnings/PenguinAlert/Paging Timely Warnings/PenguinAlert Notification to the campus community that a significant emergency or safety of the campus.
-This could include weather emergency, gas leak, YSUPD Command University Relations dangerous situation involving an im Once Once mediate threat to the health or Notification Timely Warnings/PenguinAlert/Paging Timely Warnings/PenguinAlert Notification to the campus community that a significant emergency or safety of the campus.
-This could include weather emergency, gas leak, is also a Clery requirement.
-YSUPD Command University Relations dangerous situation involving an im hazardous material incident, campus Once Once mediate threat to the health or or building evacuation, etc. This
+See the Clery Reporting manual for a (Clery) complete list of crimes, definitions, and geography.
+Notification/Method Who Initiates Frequency Timely Warnings/PenguinAlert/Paging YSUPD Once Timely Warnings/PenguinAlert YSUPD Timery Warmings/Tengam/Tiere 13010 Once Emergency Notification to the campus community that a significant emergency or • , , , dangerous situation involving an ir nmediate threat to the health or Notification Notification to the campus community that a significant emergency or dangerous situation involving an ir nmediate threat to the health or Notification Notification to the campus community that a significant emergency or safety of the campus.
+This could include weather emergency, gas leak, h dangerous situation involving an ir nmediate threat to the health or Emergency Notification (Clery) Notification to the campus community that a significant emergency or safety of the campus.
+This could include weather emergency, gas leak, h is also a Clery requirement. dangerous situation involving an ir azardous material incident, campu mmediate threat to the health or us or building evacuation, etc. This